Model Based Residual Policy Learning with Applications to Antenna Control: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is a powerful and flexible method for automatically learning to solve control tasks.
+With the increase in complexity of mobile networks from generation to generation, there has been a growing interest in data-driven method to tune configuration parameters.
+Networks consist of base station antennas with many configuration parameters that are traditionally configured manually by skilled engineers or using hand-engineered rule-based policies designed to improve network key performance indicators (KPIs) such as coverage, signal quality, or capacity~\cite{mendo2023multi, ai_empow}.
+In contrast, data-driven methods are expected to scale better and adapt to different network conditions.
+Reinforcement learning (RL) is one popular and flexible method for automatically learning to tune such parameters from data.
 However, training an RL agent requires a lot of data, which usually involves sampling from an environment.
 In addition, agents initially tend to have poor performance for multiple iterations before learning useful behaviors.
-In real world applications, sampling data from an environment can be costly, time-consuming, and excessively risky.
-Instead, other approaches relying on hand-engineered policies or control theoretic methods can be used at the expense of scalability and performance~\citep{rl_challenges}.
-Addressing sample efficiency, and the poor initial performance of the RL agents, is necessary in order to use this technology in physical systems.
+In telecommunications networks, sampling data from the network can be costly, time-consuming, and excessively risky~\cite{rl_challenges}.
+Addressing sample efficiency, and the poor initial performance of the RL agents, is necessary in order to facilitate their deployment in real networks.

+In this paper, we focus on the problem of tuning base stations' antenna parameters such as the tilt angle, where RL methods have already shown to outperform legacy solutions~\cite{mendo2023multi, ai_empow, safe_tilt}.
+Previous works have addressed the problem of antenna tilt control with RL by using standard algorithms, such as DQN \cite{dqn}, or focused on the multi-agent aspect~\cite{ai_empow, coord_RL, dandanov2017} without considering sample efficiency.
+Sample efficiency is important as training RL agents even in simulation can be expensive, and the current number of samples needed to reach a good performance makes online training impractical.